Recruitment

 Team Coordination

-Since notes are visible to all team members with recruitment access, they serve as a shared communication channel for candidate assessment.
+Since notes are visible to people who can view the seeker record, they serve as a shared communication channel for candidate assessment.
 Multiple interviewers can add their feedback independently, and hiring managers can review all input before making a decision.

 Advancing Candidates After Interviews